 Freeze Everything and Preserve Evidence

 The single most important action in the first 24 hours is to stop the bleeding and lock down your record.
 Do not send any more money.
-Do not accept any "shipping fee adjustment" or "customs fee" that was not in the original deal — these are almost always escalation tactics designed to extract a second payment before you realise the first one is lost.
+Do not accept any "shipping fee adjustment" or "customs fee" that was not in the original deal.
+An unexplained request for additional payment is a serious warning sign and should be checked against the contract and shipping documents before any further transfer.

 Then, save everything.
 Chinese civil courts and arbitration bodies are fundamentally document-driven — they decide cases on what you can prove in writing, not on what was understood verbally.
 The complete evidence package should include: